yzarnegar/Mortality-Fluctuations-STMF-data/README.md

 <img width="493" alt="Screen Shot 2020-08-31 at 7 43 02 AM" src="https://user-images.githubusercontent.com/57342758/91732861-ad49c400-eb5d-11ea-891d-355d446e4d5b.png">

-Considering the result from  anova to compare the models, models 2 and 3 are statsitically significant.
+Considering the result from  anova, models 2 and 3 are statsitically significant.
 However, model 3 is chosen as it has smaller AIC.
 Potential fixed effects now can be added to the model.
 Three following model will be compared using anova function:

 m1=lmer( RTotal ~ factor(Sex) + (1 + factor(Sex) |CountryCode ), data = d6, REML=FALSE)